A Refinement of Pohst's Inequality: Proofs of technical lemmas

+In addition, $I_0$ has always even length and then contains the same number of positive pairs and negative pairs.
+We can separate the intervals $I_s$ in two groups.
+When contained between two positive canonical pairs then the interval has a surplus of exactly one positive non-canonical pair.
+When contained between two negative canonical pairs then the interval has a surplus of exactly one negative non-canonical pair.
+Finally, claim 1 implies that the number of these pairs is the same.
+We conclude that $N_{(i,j)}=P_{(i,j)}$. \end{proof}

-The following three configurations are impossible. \begin{lemma} Given $\eta_k$ a step in the construction of $\eta_v$.
-We never have two minimal negative pairs for which we couldn't apply Case 1 in the same column. \end{lemma} \begin{proof} Let these minimal negative pairs are $(i,j)_-$ and $(i,j')_-$ with $j'<j$.
-As in the proof of lemma \ref{MinimalPairs}, in the segment $s=\{(i+1,j'),\dots(j',j')\}\cap K_v$ we have the same number of positive and negative pairs.
-This implies that in the segment $s'=\{(i+1,j),\dots,(j',j)\}\cap K_v$ we also have the same number of positive and negative pairs.
+\begin{proof}[Proof of lemma \ref{ImpConf1}] Let these smallest non ideal pairs be $(i,j)_-$ and $(i,j')_-$ with $j'<j$.
+As in the proof of lemma \ref{MinimalPairs}, in the segment $I_1=\{(i+1,j'),\dots(j',j')\}\cap K_v$ we have the same number of positive and negative canonical pairs.
+This implies that in the segment $I_2=\{(i+1,j),\dots,(j',j)\}\cap K_v$ we also have the same number of positive and negative canonical pairs.

 Suppose $(j'+1,j'+1)$ is negative.
 Then it is canonical, necessarily $(i,j'+1)_+$ is positive and finally using that $(i,j'+1)_+$ is canonical positive, that $(j'+1,j'+1)_-$ and $(i,j)_-$ are canonical negatives we conclude that $(j'+1,j)_+$ is canonical positive.